MIAMI (CBSMiami) — The holidays can bring tons of cheer and conversation, but sometimes they can turn sour when the hot-button issues are mentioned.

 But instead of avoiding it, Schenk says you should engage in productive dialogue.

-For those willing to dive into the conversation, he has some tips to turn a sour speech into constructive conversation.
+For those willing to dive into the conversation, he has some tips to turn a sour speech into a constructive conversation.

 - Respect the person you are speaking with and accept that they have positive and negative traits.